 Research programs in my lab have evolved from the study of growth homeostasis at varying temperatures in Arabidopsis to studies of 1) temperature regulation of plant growth, 2) regulation of plant immunity, and 3) interplay between temperature and immunity.
 We use induced mutations to dissect signaling pathways as well as natural variations to reveal adaptive changes in signaling.
-We aim at a deeper understanding of how plants adapt and evolve in a change environment.
+We aim at a deeper understanding of how plants adapt and evolve in a changing environment.

 - Wang, S., Bai, G., Wang, S., Yang, L., Yang, F., Wang, Y., Jian-Kang, Z., & Hua, J. (2016).
 Chloroplast RNA-Binding protein RBD1 promotes chilling tolerance through 23S rRNA processing in Arabidopsis.
 PLoS Genetics.
 12:e1006027.